NaderElGhamryQA/F-Automation/README.txt

-🔧 Test Automation Framework
+🔧 Test Automation Framework:

-This project is a dynamic, scalable, and maintainable test automation framework designed for both Web UI and API testing.
+This project is a dynamic, scalable, and maintainable test automation framework, designed for both Web UI and API testing.
 Built with best practices in mind, it offers flexibility, reusability, and ease of configuration, making it ideal for cross-environment and cross-browser testing.

 ✅ Key Features

-📁 Modular & Maintainable Design
+1-Modular & Maintainable Design

-Built using the Page Object Model (POM) along with the Builder design pattern for clarity, reusability, and separation of concerns.
+2-Built using the Page Object Model (POM) along with the Builder design pattern for clarity, reusability, and separation of concerns.

-Fully supports multi-browser execution (Chrome, Firefox, Edge, etc.) via configuration.
+3-Fully supports multi-browser execution (Chrome, Firefox, Edge, etc.) via configuration.

+4-Supports Parallel execution from test.xml (up to 5 threads), with usage of threadlocals to prevent intercations between drivers calls

 🧪 API Testing Support
 Integrated REST-assured library for seamless API testing.